vans163/stargate/README.md

 Defaults are in global.hrl
 Max sizes protect vs DDOS

 Keep in mind that encoding/decoding json + websocket frames produces alot of eheap_allocs; fragmenting the process heap beyond possible GC cleanup.
-Make sure to do these operations inside the vessel process itself or a temporary process.
+Make sure to do these operations inside the stargate_vessel process itself or a temporary process.
 You greatly risk crashing the entire beam VM otherwise due to it not being able to allocate anymore eheap.

 Using max_heap_size erl vm arg can somewhat remedy this problem.